xcape-io/PyProps/KivyProps/README.md

 ## Kivy installation on Raspbian
 <a href="https://kivy.org" target="_blank">Kivy</a> installation on Raspberry Pi is a bit tough, as you may read from <a href="https://kivy.org/doc/stable/installation/installation-rpi.html" target="_blank">Installation on Raspberry Pi</a>.

-We have simplied the job for you:
+We have simplied the job for you with a shell script ([install-kivy.sh](https://github.com/fauresystems/PyProps/blob/master/KivyProps/README.md)) that:
-1. ed
+1. Installs the dependencies
-2. zd
+2. Installs pip dependencies
-3. zr
+3. Install Kivy to Python globally

+## Kivy Props applications
+For props with advanced graphical interface, for example:
+* display text with a water effect on the props TV monitor ([PyWaterWellProps](PyWaterWellProps))

 ## Author